 A Brother Finds Answers in Biological Science

-Honorable Mention in public/consumer health, 2014 AMWA Medical Book Awards
+Honorable Mention for the AMWA Medical Book Awards of the American Medical Writers Association

 When bright lives are derailed by schizophrenia, bewildered and anxious families struggle to help, and to cope, even as scientists search for causes and treatments that prove elusive.
 Painful and often misunderstood, schizophrenia profoundly affects people who have the disease and their loved ones.
 Here Ronald Chase, an accomplished biologist, sets out to discover the facts about the disease and better understand what happened to his older brother, Jim, who developed schizophrenia as a young adult.